Cyprians-Mwanza/Cyprians-Mwanza/README.md

 I'm **Cyprians Mwanza**, a **Full Stack Software Engineer** from **Nairobi, Kenya** with **5 years of experience** in web development, mobile apps, and AI/ML.
 I love building **efficient**, **scalable**, and **user-friendly** solutions that solve real-world problems.

-🌱 Currently focused on: Django Microservices, Android (Kotlin), and Laravel Projects
+🌱 Currently focused on: Django Microservices, and Android (Flutter).
 📫 Reach me at: **cypriansmwanza@gmail.com**